dmarrinan/Weather-Data-vs-Latitude/README.md

 Open up the weather_data_vs_latitude.ipynb notebook in your browser and then click the 'Kernal' and the 'Restart and run all option'

 ## Results
+All of the results can be seen at the following link: https://dmarrinan.github.io/Weather-Data-vs-Latitude/index.html

 ```python
 #import dependencies